kaniapm/ansible_harbor/roles/epel/epel/README.md

-# Ansible : Playbook Harbor
+# Ansible : Playbook Epel Repository

-The aim of this project is to deploy Harbor on Linux Vagrant instances.
+The aim of this project is to deploy a Epel Repository on a Vagrant CentOS instance.

 ## Getting Started